graycoreio/daffodil/docs/architecture/search.md

 ## Models

 Daffodil necessarily cannot fully type the search results.
 A number of fields are standard for rendering a search result and are therefore guaranteed, e.g. `title` and `id`.
-To accomodate as many use cases as possible, an `extra_attributes` field is provided on the search result.
+To accommodate as many use cases as possible, an `extra_attributes` field is provided on the search result.
 Individual drivers can expose mechanisms for the app to request additional fields that will be included in `extra_attributes`.